21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 :::

-**`processed` folder**
+**`derived` folder**

 In this folder you will save the data that you have cleaned and transformed for the analysis and figures.
 Think about the notebook or script that generates the analysis and figures in your paper.
-All the data needed, and that you transformed would go to the `processed` folder.
+All the data needed, and that you transformed would go to the `derived` folder.

 #### Files you can code with